A Generalized Approach to Power Analysis for Local Average Treatment Effects: Appendix F: Incorporating Covariates

 The result is that, if a researcher plans to measure relevant covariates and has knowledge about anticipated $R^2_{DW}$ and $R^2_{YW}$ values based on previous research or subject matter expertise, these values can then be used to further modify the power bounds of the 2SLS estimator of the LATE.
 Specifically, the variance bounds in Lemma \ref{step3} would now be based on $\sigma^{*2}$ and $\omega^{*2}$ rather than $\sigma^{2}$ and $\omega^{2}$.
 That is, the bounds in Lemma \ref{step3} become:

 In contrast, $\omega^2 = E[\zeta_i^2]$ is not replaced by $\omega^{*2} = E[\zeta_i^{*2}]$ in Lemma \ref{step5} because the results of Lemma \ref{step5} continue to follow from conditioning on $Z$ alone.
 The resulting power bounds can then be derived as before, now simply taking into account the scalars $(1 - R^2_{DW})$ and $(1 - R^2_{YW})$ introduced into the bounds on the estimator variance.
-The result is the following:
+Continuing to assume without loss of generality that $\kappa > 0$ (and $\tau > 0$) is under investigation, the result is the following: